dschoenleber/dschoenleber.github.io/_posts/2021-08-03-challenges-building-data-driven-orgs.md

   - analytics
   - data org

-excerpt: "An analysis of why organizations fail to unleash the value of their data."
+excerpt: "An analysis of why many organizations fail to be data-driven."
 header:
   overlay_color: "#000"
   overlay_filter: "0.3"